blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Changing verse contradiction
 	-
 	- 16:101 (When WE change a verse, they say "Mohammed", you are a fabricator.
 But they don't know.)
+		- Citenoted 2:106, as an example of the slow prohibition of alcohol